Introduction to the Michigan Newspaper Family Histories

 The family histories do not indicate Library of Michigan holdings.
 The Library of Michigan's newspaper holdings are available through an online list and other libraries' holdings are available through Chronicling America.

 These pages are not fully accessible using screen reader software.
-Print copies are available at the Library of Michigan reference desk and in Services for the Blind and Physically Handicapped.
+Print copies are available at the Library of Michigan reference desk and in the Braille and Talking Book Library.